ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 ### Lists vs. Tuples
 Generally, though, there are a couple conventions we follow to decide whether to use lists or tuples:

 1. We often use tuples when we're definitely dealing with a pre-determined number of items.
 We use lists when the ability to add or remove from the list would actually be useful and relevant.

-2. We usually use tuples if they're qualitatively different.
-We use lists when the individual things on the list are qualitatively similar.
-Lists are used for alike data types by convention.
+2. We usually use lists when the individual things on the list are qualitatively similar.
+We use tuples if they're qualitatively different.

+3. **Lists are used for alike data types** by convention because we tend to *execute the same body of code* for each item in the list.
+Tuples are more often used to represent information that's unpacked into unique variables, those have qualitatively different meanings.
+And so you're not going to just run some code on every item in a tuple.
+For that same reason, it's more normal for **tuples to have different data types** within them because we're not generally expecting to be able to iterate over a tuple in the same way.

+### Stacks
+LIFO: last in, first out.
+The last item added is the first item removed.

+1. We can only add new data to the top.
+2. The only data we can access is the data currently on the top.

+E.g., add an urgent task on the to-do list